clokep/celery-batches/README.rst

 History
 =======

-Celery Batches was part of Celery (as ``celery.contrib.batches``) until Celery 4.0.
-This is repository includes that history.
-The Batches code has been updated to maintain compatible with newer versions of Celery and other fixes.
+Celery Batches was distributed as part of Celery (as ``celery.contrib.batches``) until Celery 4.0.
+This project updates the Batches code to maintain compatiblity with newer versions of Celery and other fixes.
 See the Changelog for details.

+Additionally, this is repository includes the full history of the code from ``celery.contrib.batches``, but rewritten to the ``celery_batches/__init__.py`` file.